How to convince customers to share data

 By Anders Björklund

 Google has issued salvation to digital advertisers, saying it won't scrap technology that tracks web-browsing habits.
-Still, the respite is possibly short and doesn't remove the urgency for you and your company to convince your potential and existing customers to volunteer their data about preferences and behaviour (first-party data).
+However, this relief could be fleeting and doesn't reduce the immediate need for your organisation to persuade potential and current customers to voluntarily share their data on preferences and behaviour (first-party data).

 The demise of third-party cookies